 - In a large bowl, cream shortening and sugar.
 Add eggs, one at time, beating well after each addition.
 Combine the flour, cinnamon, nutmeg and cloves; add to creamed mixture alternately with baby food.
 Fold in walnuts.
 Transfer to a greased and floured 10-in. fluted tube pan.

-- Bake at 325° for 60-65 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 325° for 60-65 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.
 Combine the glaze ingredients; drizzle over warm cake.
 Cool completely.
 Yield: 10-12 servings.

 Originally published as Spiced Pound Cake in Country October/November 2005, p51